This is autobiography.

 For the first seven years of my life (1947-53) I lived in Slade Green near Erith in Kent.
 Auntie Nellie and Uncle Ben lived round the corner in Howbury Lane in "Delma", a small bungalow built on a plot of land bought in the 1930s.
 Here it is when built and, much later, decked out for the Queen's 1977 Jubilee:

 Nellie and Ben were very positive influences on my early life.
 Nellie was one of my mother's older sisters, ten years older so about 50 when I was born in 1947.
 She was childless - my mother said she was unable to hold the babies - but had done a lot of informal fostering.
 There were always children needing temporary homes.
-My mother attempted suicide when I was three or four, and it was with Nellie and Ben that I stayed.
+My mother had a hysterectomy when I was three or four and then made a suicide attempt when I was seven, and on both occasions it was with Nellie and Ben that I stayed.

 Ben [ Benjamin Streeton - photograph at the top from 1962 ] had been part of the labour aristocracy.
 Apprenticed to Fraser's Engineering Works in Erith, he had become a hands-on gas turbine engineer, well paid enough in the 1930s both to become a home-owner and to buy an Austin Seven, still in use after the War.
 He was an intelligent and resourceful man with a vegetable allotment adjoining the bungalow and large cherry trees in the garden.